digitalocean/terraform-provider-digitalocean/website/docs/r/cdn.html.markdown

 * `origin` - (Required) The fully qualified domain name, (FQDN) for a Space.
 * `ttl` - (Optional) The time to live for the CDN Endpoint, in seconds.
 Default is 3600 seconds.
+* `certificate_name`- (Optional) The unique name of a DigitalOcean managed TLS certificate used for SSL when a custom subdomain is provided.
-* `certificate_id`- (Optional) The ID of a DigitalOcean managed TLS certificate used for SSL when a custom subdomain is provided.
+* `certificate_id`- (Optional) **Deprecated** The ID of a DigitalOcean managed TLS certificate used for SSL when a custom subdomain is provided.
 * `custom_domain` - (Optional) The fully qualified domain name (FQDN) of the custom subdomain used with the CDN Endpoint.

 ## Attributes Reference